gogins/silencio/README.md

 In short, you can really compose on a phone now.
 I am now spending time seeing just what that is like, and so far it is very different and surprisingly good.

 Of course, Silencio will still run in standalone Lua on personal computers, and it will run in Csound with LuaJIT/FFI on personal computers as well.

+Please note, examples for Silence may be found at https://github.com/gogins/gogins.github.io.